Spring Boot microservices guide

 Register resources and clients

-Expose controllers with @Register and use @MiddlewareClient for declarative cross-service communication.
+Expose controllers with @Register and use @MiddlewareClient for remote contracts.

-Point the service to the Registry and enable the platform capabilities that apply to your runtime.
+Point the service to the control plane and enable the platform capabilities relevant to the runtime.

 Dependency management